Skip to content Skip to footer navigation

 Setup is very different across brands so it's best to look up Wi-Fi connectivity in the TV and soundbar manuals.
 Keep your smartphone handy too as you'll most likely need to adjust some network settings in the soundbar's app.

 Most movies, TV shows, games and concerts support Dolby, DTS or PCM multi-channel sound.
-There are different versions of Dolby and DTS, such as Dolby Atmos and DTS-HD Master Audio, which increased quality and additional surround channels.
+There are different versions of Dolby and DTS, such as Dolby Atmos and DTS-HD Master Audio, which offers increased quality and additional surround channels.

-Soundbars can decode one, or more, of these and you can find this information on the box or in the spec sheet.
+Soundbars can decode one or more of these, and you can find this information on the box or in the spec sheet.
 However, manufactures don't tell you that you need specific cables to make the most of these options.

 What about Dolby Atmos and DTS-X?